-Unified provisioning support in the ESP-IDF provides an extensible mechanism to the developers to configure the device with the Wi-Fi credentials and/or other custom configuration using various transports and different security schemes.
-Depending on the use-case it provides a complete and ready solution for Wi-Fi network provisioning along with example iOS and Android applications.
-Or developers can extend the device-side and phone-app side implementations to accommodate their requirements for sending additional configuration data.
-Following are the important features of this implementation.
+The unified provisioning support in the ESP-IDF provides an extensible mechanism to the developers to configure the device with the Wi-Fi credentials and/or other custom configuration using various transports and different security schemes.
+Depending on the use case, it provides a complete and ready solution for Wi-Fi network provisioning along with example iOS and Android applications.
+The developers can choose to extend the device-side and phone-app side implementations to accommodate their requirements for sending additional configuration data.
+The followings are the important features of this implementation:

-Extensible Protocol: The protocol is completely flexible and it offers the ability for the developers to send custom configuration in the provisioning process.
-The data representation too is left to the application to decide.
+The protocol is completely flexible and it offers the ability for the developers to send custom configuration in the provisioning process.
+The data representation is also left to the application to decide.

-Transport Flexibility: The protocol can work on Wi-Fi (SoftAP + HTTP server) or on BLE as a transport protocol.
-The framework provides an ability to add support for any other transport easily as long as command-response behaviour can be supported on the transport.
+The protocol can work on Wi-Fi (SoftAP + HTTP server) or on Bluetooth LE as a transport protocol.
+The framework provides an ability to add support for any other transport easily as long as command-response behavior can be supported on the transport.

-Security Scheme Flexibility: It’s understood that each use-case may require different security scheme to secure the data that is exchanged in the provisioning process.
-Some applications may work with SoftAP that’s WPA2 protected or BLE with “just-works" security.
-Or the applications may consider the transport to be insecure and may want application level security.
-The unified provisioning framework allows application to choose the security as deemed suitable.
+It is understood that each use case may require different security scheme to secure the data that is exchanged in the provisioning process.
+Some applications may work with SoftAP that is WPA2 protected or Bluetooth LE with the "just-works" security.
+Or the applications may consider the transport to be insecure and may want application-level security.
+The unified provisioning framework allows the application to choose the security as deemed suitable.

-Compact Data Representation: The protocol uses Google Protobufs as a data representation for session setup and Wi-Fi provisioning.
+The protocol uses Google Protobufs as a data representation for session setup and Wi-Fi provisioning.
 They provide a compact data representation and ability to parse the data in multiple programming languages in native format.
-Please note that this data representation is not forced on application specific data and the developers may choose the representation of their choice.
+Please note that this data representation is not forced on application-specific data and the developers may choose the representation of their choice.

 Typical Provisioning Process